JHaerting/Windguru-Other-upload-API-Station/README.md

     #Enter desired time interval in minutes below
     - cron: '*/10 * * * *'

+To add your own stations, register a station at windguru and then create your own secrets WG_UID_1 and WG_PASS_1 matching the values your entered at windguru.

 Stations and their associated FMISIDs can be found here: https://en.ilmatieteenlaitos.fi/observation-stations

 Data from the stations and a map with their location can be found here: https://en.ilmatieteenlaitos.fi/download-observations